-5. Knightings, Titles, Honors and Awards
+e.
+Knightings, Titles, Honors and Awards

 Use this to record any Knightings, titles, honors or awards.
-Fill in completely

-6. Ministry War Participation Form
+Fill in completely f.
+Ministry War Participation Form g.
+Collegium and Feasts h.
+Demos and Fairs

 This form is to record all war ministry jobs preformed in the course of the war.